nginxinc/nginx-gateway-fabric/docs/developer/testing.md

 implementations of internal and public interfaces, allowing us to isolate and control dependencies during testing.
 It simplifies the process of mocking and stubbing, making our tests more robust and flexible.

+**Parallelize unit tests**:  We use `t.Parallel()` to parallelize all unit tests and subtests, allowing us faster execution.
+To avoid race conditions, each test and subtest is designed to be independent.
+If a test cannot be parallelized due to sequential dependencies, a comment stating the reason must be provided.

 By combining BDD style tests, unit tests, and mock generation, we aim to achieve a comprehensive and maintainable testing strategy.
 This approach enables us to ensure the correctness, reliability, and flexibility of our codebase while promoting efficient refactoring and continuous development.